-The expansion slots on the server board are rated for no more than 25 watts for any one slot.
-The average current usage per slot should not exceed 13 watts.
+The PCI slots on the server board are rated at a maximum of 5 amperes per slot.
+The maximum power allowed for each slot is 20 watts at +5 volts.
+The average current usage per slot should not exceed 3.0 amperes per slot; that is, 15 watts.

-The cooling efficiency varies per slot; therefore, ensure that adequate cooling is available in the target slot-especially in an expansion slot drawing more than 10 watts.
+The cooling efficiency varies per slot; therefore, ensure that adequate cooling is available in the target slot-especially in an expansion slot drawing more than 2.0 amperes.